Sam-0073/ML-Workflow-Design/README.md

 3. Run the app.py file
 4. It will prompt you to upload an image
 5. After uploading the image, hit "predict" and it will give the prediction followed by the image

+### Alternative Application
+1. Follow the above steps with files from this repository [https://github.com/holahmide/ML-Workflow-Course](url)